 Following the story of young rebel Strat, a boy who has fallen in love with the daughter of the despotic Falco, Bat Out of Hell sees Strat and his "Lost" boys go all out to win Raven’s heart.
 In a fast-paced, action-packed, romantic adventure, Strat must battle against the dictators of post-apocalyptic city in a tale of rebellion, youth and true love.

-Bat Out Of Hell – The Musical takes all your favourite songs from Meat Loaf and Jim Steinman’s classic 1977 album, including hits such as ‘I’d Do Anything for Love… (But I Won’t Do That)’, ‘Bat Out Of Hell’ and ‘Two Out Of Three Ain’t Bad’.
+Accompanied by the most popular songs from Meat Loaf and Jim Steinman’s classic collaborative 1977 album, Bat Out of Hell features a sensational score that includes hits such as "I’d Do Anything for Love… (But I Won’t Do That)", "Bat Out Of Hell" and "Two Out Of Three Ain’t Bad", plus many, many more.

 Casting includes Andrew Polec as Strat, Christina Bennington as Raven, Rob Fowler as Falco, Sharon Sexton as Sloane, Danielle Steers as Zahara, Giovanni Spanó as Ledoux and Patrick Sullivan as Blake, as well as Alex Thomas-Smith as Tink and Wayne Robinson as Jagwire.